 Finally, I looked up with my irritated expression asking ‘What?’.
 Before I could utter a word, he asked me ‘Are you a homeless person with two laptops?’.
 And my reflex action response was ‘No, I am a hungry person with lots of work’.

 He did not get my answer instantly.
-I spoke two more sentences to explain him my situation and got back to my document.
+I spoke two more sentences to explain to him my situation and got back to my document.
 He was not convinced by my answer but he left me alone after that.
 Later when I thought about it I realized, It was one of those moments when I got to see my world from his perspective.
 Here I was sitting on a roadside pavement with two laptops.
 And two backpacks in front of me, he was obviously confused if I am homeless.
 But then how can a homeless person afford to have two laptops.
-It had not even stuck me that sitting on pavement can be an indication of being homeless.
-I am sure my work stressed expression would have added to required aura to the scene.
+It had not even stuck me that sitting on the pavement can be an indication of being homeless.
+I am sure my work stressed expression would have added to the required aura to the scene.

 I usually tell this story as an entertaining incidence.
 But these are those unplanned, in between moments during your travels.
 That actually gives you the deepest insight into the local ethos that can be so much different than your own.

 Recommend you read following on my travel in the USA.